 Get into pairs.
-Look again at the two pictures above.
-In the second picture, is there inclusion? equity? equality? discrimination?
+Look again at the two pictures on the previous page.
+Does the second picture show equity?
+Does it show equality?

 The people who are left behind or excluded need to decide for themselves what extra help they need to catch up.
 They know best.